 Psych is Dead by Cosmic Dead (Riot Season Records)

 …I think I get it.
 This album consists of three tracks.
 The first is probably the most recognisably Cosmic Dead, the Scottish psych band.
 The second declares psych dead.
 The third is proving it.
 Whether or not psych is dead is moot as far as I’m concerned, because The Cosmic Dead here show that they are very much alive and ready to move on in a manner that bodes well for the future.
-This is a massive raised finger that is backed up with something as raw and visceral as you could imagine… (Psych Insight Music review).
+This is a massive raised finger that is backed up with something as raw and visceral as you could imagine… (Original review).

 Concrete Desert by The Bug vs Earth (Ninja Tune)